 Celebrate Jesus at Christmas with Gift-Giving

 - Participate in gift-giving to the needy.
-One idea is to put together a shoebox for Operation Christmas Child (due November 11 in my church).
+One idea is to put together a shoebox for Operation Christmas Child.
 Another is to adopt a child from an Angel Tree.
 Or you could give to your church’s or community’s food bank, clothing closet, or turkey drive.
 You could also take this a step farther and adopt a child through Compassion International and gift give all year long.